-There’s no magic formula to settling on which audience to target.
-I often get asked about whether I think selling to a specific market makes sense, and the truth is, I wish I had this type of crystal ball.
+There’s no magic formula to settling on which niche to target.
+I often get asked about whether I think selling to a specific market, or niche, makes sense, and the truth is, I wish I had this type of crystal ball.
 I could make A LOT of money if I did.

 Determining what market to go after is a decision that you need to make.
 I can’t give you the right answer about choosing your audience, or even promise that you won’t change your mind later once you finally choose one.
 (I’ve yet to meet one entrepreneur that fell in love with the first audience they identified and stopped there.)